Britain's recovery gathers pace, Carney acknowledges credit risks

 SUSTAINABLE OR NOT?

-"Help to Buy" is not the only way the government is subsidising the housing industry.
-The "Funding for Lending Scheme" launched via the Bank a year ago has helped lower mortgage costs and increase the availability of loans.
+"Help to Buy" is not the only way the government is subsidizing the housing industry.
+The "Funding for Lending Scheme" launched via the Bank of England a year ago has helped lower mortgage costs and increase the availability of loans.

 The availability of cheaper credit, along with an easing of concerns about the euro zone has boosted Britain's economic prospects sharply since the start of the year.
 Growth of 0.3 percent in the first three months increased to 0.7 percent in the second.